mrG7/AngularRateInversion/README.md

 # AngularRateInversion
-Incease rate and invert the VOR gain of the visual scene in a HMD
+Increase rate and invert the VOR gain of the visual scene in a HMD

 This project explores the effects on symmetry changes between UV to 3D mappings.